 You don’t want to give yourself extra work if you don’t really need to do it!
 In your figuring, don’t forget to include home canned goods that you may want to give as gifts later.

 Put together the recipes you want to use.

 If you have several bookmarked recipes you plan on making or trying, print them off now and keep them all in a binder together so they are easy to find.

 Also, this will help you for next year so you can remember which recipes you made and whether or not you want to make them again.

 Of course, you can find all the Little House Living canning recipes on our Canning and Preserving page to print. 🙂

 Figure out when the best time to can will be.

-No matter if you plan to can up just a few batches of goods this year or you are planning on preserving food for your family for the entire winter, it’s always good to head into canning season with some kind of plan.
-Then at the end of the season you can look at your pantry shelves and feel accomplished instead of just feeling like you never want to see another canning jar again.
+No matter if you plan to can up just a few batches of goods this year or if you are planning on preserving food for your family for the entire winter, it’s always good to head into canning season with some plan.
+Then at the end of the season, you can look at your pantry shelves and feel accomplished instead of just feeling like you never want to see another canning jar again.

 What are your best tips for staying sane during canning season?

 Merissa has been blogging about and living the simple life since 2009 and has internationally published 2 books on the topic.
 You can read about Merissa’s journey from penniless to the 100-acre farm and ministry on the About Page.
 You can send her a message any time from the Contact Page.